Xraxus/basketball-scoreboard/README.md

 # basketball-scoreboard

-A simple scoreboard that allows to keep track of basketball game points
+A simple scoreboard that allows to keep track of basketball game points.